Falcon: Overview

 Falcons are roughly divisible into three or four groups.
 The first contains the kestrels (probably excepting the American kestrel); usually small and stocky falcons of mainly brown upperside colour and sometimes sexually dimorphic; three African species that are generally gray in colour stand apart from the typical members of this group.
+The fox and greater kestrels can be told apart at first glance by their tail colours, but not by much else; they might be very close relatives and are probably much closer to each other than the lesser and common kestrels.
 Kestrels feed chiefly on terrestrial vertebrates and invertebrates of appropriate size, such as rodents, reptiles, or insects.

 The second group contains slightly larger (on average) species, the hobbies and relatives.
 These birds are characterized by considerable amounts of dark slate-gray in their plumage; their malar areas are nearly always black.
 They feed mainly on smaller birds.

 Third are the peregrine falcon and its relatives, variably sized powerful birds that also have a black malar area (except some very light color morphs), and often a black cap, as well.
 They are very fast birds with a maximum speed of 390 kilometres per hour.
 Otherwise, they are somewhat intermediate between the other groups, being chiefly medium grey with some lighter or brownish colours on their upper sides.
 They are, on average, more delicately patterned than the hobbies and, if the hierofalcons are excluded (see below), this group typically contains species with horizontal barring on their undersides.
-As opposed to the other groups, where tail colour varies much in general but little according to evolutionary relatedness, However, the fox and greater kestrels can be told apart at first glance by their tail colours, but not by much else; they might be very close relatives and are probably much closer to each other than the lesser and common kestrels.
-The tails of the large falcons are quite uniformly dark grey with inconspicuous black banding and small, white tips, though this is probably plesiomorphic.
+As opposed to the other groups, where tail colour varies much in general but little according to evolutionary relatedness, the tails of the large falcons are quite uniformly dark grey with inconspicuous black banding and small, white tips, though this is probably plesiomorphic.
 These large Falco species feed on mid-sized birds and terrestrial vertebrates.

-Very similar to these, and sometimes included therein, are the four or so species of hierofalcons (literally, "hawk-falcons").
+Very similar to these, and sometimes included therein, are the four or so species of hierofalcon (literally, "hawk-falcons").
 They represent taxa with, usually, more phaeomelanins, which impart reddish or brown colors, and generally more strongly patterned plumage reminiscent of hawks.
 Their undersides have a lengthwise pattern of blotches, lines, or arrowhead marks.

 While these three or four groups, loosely circumscribed, are an informal arrangement, they probably contain several distinct clades in their entirety.